A customer journey map in FullStory

 Supplement a new strategy with internal communications that encourage better customer service.
 As new initiatives roll out, use internal channels to communicate how you’re improving the experience of the customer, and how team members can help.

-Optimize your user journeys with FullStory
+Optimize your user journeys with Fullstory

 Understanding your users' digital experience and optimizing your most important touchpoints can be make-or-break.

-With FullStory Journeys, you can easily see how users explore your site or app and see step-by-step page navigations and other key interactions along the way.
+With Fullstory Journeys, you can easily see how users explore your site or app and see step-by-step page navigations and other key interactions along the way.
 This lets you identify if users are using your site how you intended; what the most common navigation paths are; and how users typically arrive at your most critical pages.

 It's no longer a guessing game—it's data-driven and actionable.

-FullStory's DXI platform combines the quantitative insights of customer journeys and product analytics with picture-perfect session replay for complete context that helps you uncover opportunities.
+Fullstory's behavioral data platform combines the quantitative insights of customer journeys and product analytics with picture-perfect session replay for complete context that helps you uncover opportunities.

-Sign up for a free 14-day trial to see how FullStory can help you combine your most invaluable quantitative and qualitative insights and eliminate blind spots.
+Sign up for a free 14-day trial to see how Fullstory can help you combine your most invaluable quantitative and qualitative insights and eliminate blind spots.

 Frequently asked questions about customer journey maps